seliv55/mito/README.md

 - The repository has a script “mito.sh” that can be used to run Mitodyn.
 - At runtime Mitodyn reads the input data: a file with initial values of the state variables and a file with the values of model parameters.
 - An example of input file with  the initial values of the state variables (“i1”) is presented in the repository.
-  * In this file the initial values for the amounts of the respiratory chain complexes redox states are represented by a single column of numbers.
-First 144 lines are occupied by states for complex III with two bound ubiquinones (Q), at Qo and Qi sites.
-Then 15 states of complex III core (no bound Q), 48 states for complex III with Q bound at Qo site and 48 states for complex III with Q bound at Qi site are located.
-Then 15 states for complex I core and 48 states for complex I with bound Q are indicated.
-Then 11 states for complex II core and 36 states for complex II with bound Q are presented.
-Then 30 values for free QH2, mitochondrial and cellular membrane potentials, and metabolite concentrations with their nicknames, indicated on the left from the numbers, are shown.
+  * In this file the initial values for the variables are prsented.
+It keept the initial values for redox states of the respiratory chain complexes for the compatibility with the complete model.
+First 255 lines are occupied by states for complex III.
+Then 63 states for complex I and 47 states for complex II.
+This reduced model uses only last 14 values for free QH_2, mitochondrial and cellular membrane potentials, and metabolite concentrations with their nicknames, indicated on the left from the numbers.
   * An initial analysis can be started using the existing initial values file "i1".
-After simulations with changed parameters Mitodyn saves final values of redox states in the file "i0" in the same format as "i1".
+After simulations with changed parameters Mitodyn saves the final values of variables in the file "i0" in the same format as "i1".
 This output file "i0" can be used for the next simulations as initial values file.
 - An example of the file with the values of model parameters (“1”) is also presented in the repository.
   * In this file each row indicates data for one parameter.
-Any line starts from an integer representing a parameter number.
-Next a parameter nickname and a parameter value, which is a rate constant of respective electron transport or metabolic reaction, are indicated.
-Then after "//" a short scheme of respective electron transport or metabolic reaction is presented.
+Each line starts from an integer representing a parameter number.
+Next a parameter nickname and a parameter value, which is a rate constant of respective metabolic reaction.
+Then after "//" a short scheme of respective metabolic reaction is presented.
-  * The parameters are presented in the following order: first 20 lines are for complex III reactions, then up to line 32 complex II parameters are presented, then up to line 46 complex II parameters are shown, various metabolic reaction rate constants occupy rows up lo line 67, and finaly the rate constants for outside concentrations are indicated.
+  * The rate constants for electron transport reactions inside the respiratory complexes, which are implemented in the complete model, are kept for compatibility with the latter.
+The parameters are presented in the following order: first 21 lines are for complex III reactions, then up to line 33 complex II parameters are presented, then up to line 45 complex I parameters are shown, various metabolic reaction rate constants occupy rows up lo line 68, and finaly the outside concentrations are indicated.
-- the paths to input files can be specified as default values in the script “mito.sh”, or as options in command line:
+- the paths to input files can be specified as default values in the script “mito.sh”, or as options (-i for the initial values, -p for the parameters) in command line:
 ```
 cd [Mitodyn directory]
 ./mito.sh -i i1 -p 1
 ```
 - different input files can be used, but they should have the same format exemplified in "1" and "i1".
 - Taking into consideration the large number of state variables (>300) and parameters (~70), it is recommended to start the first analysis using the presented example files.
-- Mitodyn can run in various modes:
+- Mitodyn can run in various modes (-m):
   * If mode = "0", Mitodyn makes a single simulation and stops;
   * If mode = "r", it also makes a single simulation but assuming inhibition of complex I by rotenone;
   * mode = "cont" produces a series of simulations incrementing a parameter in some interval starting from the point achieved in the previous simulation (shortened word "continuation").